Penelope Disick Is The Spitting Image Of Mom Kourtney Kardashian In Photo From Family Yacht Outing

 — E!
 News (@enews) July 9, 2019

 All the time in the spotlight is also leading to rave reviews for the 7-year-old’s fashion touch.
 As Page Six reported, Penelope’s keen sense of dressing — and the lessons she learns from her mom — have turned her into a mini fashion icon.
-The report included a slideshow of all of Penelope’s best looks, which included several that appeared carbon copies of looks her mom had sported.
+The report included a slideshow of all of Penelope’s best looks, which included several that appeared to be carbon copies of looks her mom had sported.